Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: INTRODUCTION

-There are two simplified modifications of Landau's version of FDDS.
-Tinkham \cite{Tinkham} proposed that the dominant contribution in the surface related properties comes from field inhomogeneities extending over a "healing length" $L_h$ outside the sample. $L_h=(D_n^{-1}+D_s^{-1})^{-1}$, where $D_n$ and $D_s$ are the widths of the normal and superconducting laminae, respectively.
+Tinkham \cite{Tinkham} assumed that the dominant contribution in the surface related properties comes from field inhomogeneities extending over a "healing length" $L_h$ outside the sample \cite{heallenght}. $L_h=(D_n^{-1}+D_s^{-1})^{-1}$, where $D_n$ and $D_s$ are the widths of the normal and superconducting laminae, respectively.
+(For the case of tube-like domain shape, observed near the IS/NS critical field \cite{Faber}, $D_s$ and $D_n$ correspond to average tube diameter and the distance between, respectively \cite{Tinkham1971}.)
 Correspondingly, Tinkham neglects the roundness of the laminae corners (\textit{b} and \textit{c} in Fig.\,1A).
 Tinkham's configuration of the FDDS is shown in Fig.\,1B.
-This configuration is consistent with images of the IS flux structure (see, e.g. \cite{Shalnikov,IS,Huebener}) and therefore it is used in the aforementioned model \cite{IS,MM}.
-It turned out that Tinkham's version of FDDS works surprisingly well, although it apparently violates basics of magnetostatics \cite{Landafshitz_II} by allowing the existence of field-free regions near the sample.
-Note, in Landau's scenario the field fills entire outside space, as it should \cite{Tamm}, since a static magnetic field, as well as a static electric field, cannot make voids in free space.
+This configuration is consistent with images of the IS flux structure observed in \cite{IS} and therefore it is adopted in the aforementioned model \cite{IS,MM}.

+It turned out that Tinkham's version of FDDS works surprisingly well, although it apparently violates basics of magnetostatics by allowing the existence of field-free regions within the healing spatial layer.
+Important to note that $L_h$ in the Tinkham scenario \textit{is not small}.
+For instance, $L_h$ estimated from the lattice parameter $D = D_n + D_s( \approx 40 \mu$m) measured in 2.5-$\mu$m thick In film at temperature 1.7 K \cite{IS}, is on the order of 1 $\mu$m and, depending on the applied field, can reach up to 10 $\mu$m.
+In this regard, in Landau's scenario the field fills the entire outside space, as it is supposed to be the case in magnetostatics, since a static magnetic field (as well as a static electric field) should not have voids in free space.
+The latter follows from a theorem of potential, according to which in free space the static field can be zero only at outskirts of a space it occupies \cite{Landafshitz_II}.

-Abrikosov \cite{Abrikosov} simplified Landau's picture in an opposite way.
-He assumed that the major contribution in the surface related properties is due to the roundness of laminae corners and therefore neglects the field inhomogeneity outside the sample.
-However, the latter means that the field near the surface is uniform and therefore this scenario is inconsistent with images of the IS flux structure.
+Opposite to Tinkham, Abrikosov \cite{Abrikosov} assumed that the major contribution in the surface related properties is due to the roundness of laminae corners and therefore neglected the field inhomogeneity outside the sample.
+However, the latter means that the field near the surface is uniform and therefore this scenario is inconsistent with in-plane images of the IS flux structure.
 Abrikosov's configuration of the FDDS is shown in Fig.\,1C, where size of the corners $c$ is the same as $L_h$ in Tinkham's scenario.